What should a good teacher do to end a lesson? Here are some possibilities:

 One common problem is getting to the final minutes of class and not having enough material to end things smoothly.
 It looks unprofessional to dismiss students early, but there may not be enough time to get into the next section of the coursebook.
 I recommend keeping a few extra activities ready for this type of situation.

-The following activities are perfect for the last few minutes of a lesson.
+The following activities are perfect on how to end a lesson.
 The first three will take up approximately 10 to 15 minutes.

 Correct the Dictation